ai2cm/buildenv/README.md

 # Usage

-The functionality of `buildenv` is typically accessed from a shell script in the following way...
+The functionality of `buildenv` is typically accessed from a shell script as in the bash script below.

 ```bash
 #!/bin/bash